collective/collective.angularstarter/README.txt

 collective.angularstarter
 =========================

-Get started with Plone + AngularJS without any of the normal headaches associated with a manual setup.
+Get started with Plone + AngularJS (Yeoman powered) without any of the normal headaches associated with a manual setup.

-Yeoman powered.
+Useful when you want to develop a single page webapp using Plone.

 How it works
 ------------